Die! Die! Die!: Hiatus and Harmony (2010–2013)

 When Die!
 Die!
-Die! reformed in early 2012, Michael Logie (The Mint Chicks, F in Math), whom the band had already known for years, became the new bassist.
+Die! reformed in early 2012, Michael Logie (The Mint Chicks, F in Math), whom the band had already known for years, became the new bass guitarist.
 He joined only ten days before playing his first live show.
 Wilson said that "Manu, our band manager and good friend, he booked us for some shows and then told us he'd booked them."

-Fourth album Harmony finally came out in New Zealand in August 2012 on the band's own label, Records Etcetera.
+The fourth album, Harmony, finally came out in New Zealand in August 2012 on the band's own label, Records Etcetera.
 They played live shows, including a support slot for The Smashing Pumpkins at Auckland's Vector Arena, that month.
-A UK release followed in March 2013 (UK).
+A UK release followed in March 2013.
 Rolling Stone and the New Zealand Herald both gave Harmony four stars.

-The band played their fourth South By Southwest festival in 2013, as part of what Wilson described to national broadcaster Radio New Zealand as "a pretty filthy tour, pretty full on" with pre-festival shows in Los Angeles, Las Vegas and San Antonio.
+The band played its fourth South By Southwest festival in 2013, as part of what Wilson described to the national broadcaster Radio New Zealand as "a pretty filthy tour, pretty full on" with pre-festival shows in Los Angeles, Las Vegas and San Antonio.